 Seed: Pollination is usually by bees and fertile flowers produce an oblong-ellipsoid ribbed capsule containing many small dust-like seeds, but reproduction is normally via the root system.
 The capsule ribs have short hairs.
 Orchids are monocots and must take in a food supply from the environment.
 The Cypripedium seeds must be in contact with the Rhizoctonia fungus in the soil to germinate as the fungus helps the seed to take in nutrients.

-Names: The former scientific name for this species was Cypripedium hirsutum but that is no longer accepted.
+Names: A former scientific name sometimes used for this species years ago was Cypripedium hirsutum but that is not an accepted name.
 The genus Cypripedium is derived from several Greek words that mean "Venus's shoe".
 The species name, acaule, is from the Latin acaulis, meaning "stem-less", referring to the plant not having a stem with leaves, but a scape, rising from the root.

-The author name for the plant classification - ‘Aiton’ - refers to William Aiton (1731-1793), Scottish botanist, who succeeded Phillip Miller as superintendent of the Chelsea Physic Garden and then became director of Kew Gardens, where he published Hortus Kewensis, the Garden’s catalogue of plants.
+The author name for the plant classification, from 1789 - ‘Aiton’ - refers to William Aiton (1731-1793), Scottish botanist, who succeeded Philip Miller as superintendent of the Chelsea Physic Garden and then became director of Kew Gardens, where he published Hortus Kewensis, the Garden’s catalogue of plants.

 Comparisons: This is the only Lady's-slipper with an entirely pink pouch.
 It is sometimes confused with the Showy Lady's-slipper), when the pouch is pink and white.
 The Stemless is usually finished blooming in central Minnesota before the Showy blooms.

 Above: A solitary flower rises on a scape (an aerial stem rising from the root).
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.